eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 - `inode`
 - `dentry`
 - `file`

-"A dentry represents a component in a path, which might include a regular file.
-In other words, a dentry is not the same as a directory, but a directory is just another kind of file" {% cite lkd -l 265 %}.

 Each of these primary objects contains an operations object, which describe the methods the kernel can operate against the primary objects: